All Episodes

 When I first came to Washington nearly six years ago, I was hopeful I could help change the tone here in the Capitol.

-As Governor of Texas, I had successfully worked with both Democrats and Republicans to find common sense solutions to the problems facing our state.
+As Governor of Texas, I had successfully worked with both Democrats and Republicans to find common-sense solutions to the problems facing our state.

-Well, we made some progress on changing the tone.
+While we made some progress on changing the tone, I'm disappointed we haven't made more.

 Does the departure of Don Rumsfeld signal a new direction in Iraq?